Tencent/wepy/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] `npm run test` passes
 - [ ] tests and/or benchmarks are included
-- [ ] documentation is changed or added
 - [ ] cases or donate is changed or added
 - [ ] documentation is changed or added